je-nunez/find_an_auction/README.md

 have a limit on the number of API of requests per day, in the order of thousands only), then concatenated, and the result converted into JSON string to output.

+# Updating the Finding Kit for Enhaced Search client-side JAR

+It is possible that there are new updates to the server-side Finding Kit for Enhaced Search API, and then you may want to update the provided `finding.jar`.

+To do so:

+     1. Download the new FindingService.wsdl from [https://developer.ebay.com/webservices/finding/latest/FindingService.wsdl](https://developer.ebay.com/webservices/finding/latest/FindingService.wsdl)

+     2. Copy this new `FindingService.wsdl` over the old `FindingService.wsdl` in the Finding Kit for Enhaced Search SDK source directory tree

+     3. Run:

+         ant compile-wsdl
+         ant compile
+         ant build
+         ant jar

+It will tell you at the last of these instructions something like:

+     jar:
+           [jar] Building jar: <path-to-new>/lib/finding.jar

+Make sure this new `finding.jar` is in your CLASSPATH to use it.

 # Inspiration